RicardoDMelo/CloudPokeSystem/code/PokemonSystem.BillsPC/Readme.md

 You may also have a test project depending on the options selected.

-The generated function handler responds to events on an Amazon SQS queue.

-After deploying your function you must configure an Amazon SQS queue as an event source to trigger your Lambda function.
+The generated function handler is a simple method accepting a string argument that returns the uppercase equivalent of the input string.
+Replace the body of this method, and parameters, to suit your needs.

 ## Here are some steps to follow from Visual Studio: